 We are one of Australia’s flagship biomedical research institutes

-Established in 2000, through investment from Griffith University and the Queensland State Government, we strive to be world leaders in developing next generation drugs, vaccines and diagnostics for diseases of global impact.
+Established in February 2000, through investment from Griffith University and the Queensland State Government, the Institute for Glycomics is one of Australia’s flagship multidisciplinary biomedical research institutes.
+We strive to be world leaders in the discovery and development of next generation drugs, vaccines and diagnostics for diseases of global impact.

 Dr Chris Davis

 Having more than thirteen years management experience in innovation and commercialisation, working at the academic/industry interface, Chris' role is to lead a group of professionals dedicated to the strategic and operational development of the institute.
 As general manager, his prime focus is on translation and commercialisation of our scientific discoveries for social and economic benefit, locally and globally.

 Chris has held a number of board positions.
 He is currently Deputy Chair of the Ausbiotech Ltd Qld Committee.

 We are located within the Gold Coast Health and Knowledge Precinct

 The Institute for Glycomics is based at the heart of Griffith University’s Gold Coast campus, which falls within the 200-hectare Gold Coast Health and Knowledge Precinct (GCHKP).
 The Precinct is a unique global business location for high-tech industry development, research collaboration and jobs of the future.